Hidden mold in newly bought home

-The home was built in the late 1970s.
+The West Lake Hills home was built in the late 1970s.
 During a small renovation, mold was discovered under the sink.
 A contractor sealed off the area, ran an air scrubber, and removed the visible contamination.
 But during the process, additional concerns came up.
-An HVAC swab and inspection of the AC filter showed signs of mold inside the system.
+An HVAC swab and inspection of the AC filter showed signs of mold inside the systemThat is when he decided to have the entire home properly evaluated.

 Why He Reached Out